Skip to main content

 Common

-• Diarrhea Usually mild to moderate
+• Diarrhea: Frequently reported, typically mild to moderate

-• Constipation Manageable with hydration and fiber
+• Constipation: Manageable with hydration and dietary fiber

 Uncommon